reinforcement learning (RL)

 - Actor–critic algorithms that combine both: the critic estimates values, and the actor updates the policy.

-In practice, modern RL systems incorporate exploration strategies such as ε-greedy, entropy bonuses, UCB, and intrinsic motivation, along with experience replay (for off-policy learning), function approximation, and many stability enhancements like target networks, gradient clipping, trust regions, and so on.
+In practice, modern RL systems incorporate exploration strategies such as ε-greedy, entropy bonuses, UCB, and intrinsic motivation, along with experience replay for off-policy learning, function approximation, and many stability enhancements like target networks, gradient clipping, trust regions, and KL penalties that keep the updated policy close to a reference policy.

 Some RL methods are model-based, where the agent learns or uses an internal model of environment dynamics to plan actions.

-Applications include game playing, robotics, autonomous control, recommendation systems, operations research, and more.
+Applications include game playing, robotics, autonomous control, recommendation systems, operations research, and, most visibly today, the post-training of large language models.
 RL systems are evaluated using metrics like return, sample efficiency, robustness, and adherence to safety constraints.